Speech Therapy For Multiple Sclerosis

 At this point in time, the exact cause of multiple sclerosis is unknown.

-• Genetic history – individuals with a parent or sibling with MS are more likely to develop it
+• Genetic history: individuals with a parent or sibling with multiple sclerosis are at an increased risk

-• Age – onset is typically between the ages of twenty and forty
+• Age: onset is typically between the ages of twenty and forty

 • Low levels of vitamin D